Nets recover from stars’ slow start, beat Celtics 104-93

+NEW YORK (AP) — Maybe it was Boston’s defense.
+It could have even been Brooklyn’s own fans.

+Whatever the reason, something had the Nets’ Big Three out of rhythm to start the playoff opener.

-NEW YORK (AP) — Brooklyn’s Big Three went from way off to off and running.
+Once the second half arrived, Kevin Durant, Kyrie Irving and James Harden went from way off to off and running.

-Kevin Durant had 32 points and 12 rebounds, Kyrie Irving scored 29 points and the Nets recovered from their superstars’ frigid start to beat the Boston Celtics 104-93 on Saturday night in Game 1 of the first-round series.
+Durant had 32 points and 12 rebounds, Irving scored 29 points and the Nets recovered from their superstars’ frigid start to beat the Celtics 104-93 on Saturday night.

+“I think once your energy’s focused on the defensive side of the ball, it will start to turn for you,” Durant said.
+“So you saw that for us in the second half.”

-James Harden finished with 21 points, nine rebounds and eight assists in just the ninth appearance of the season for the trio.
+Harden finished with 21 points, nine rebounds and eight assists in just the ninth appearance of the season for the trio.
 The three combined to go 0 for 11 from 3-point range in the first half, then stormed out of the locker room with an 18-4 run to open the third and swing the lead the Nets’ way for good.

+The Nets announced a sellout crowd of 14,391 after playing in fully or mostly empty arenas for most of the season.
+Harden said the loud crowd was an adjustment.

+“It just threw me off a little bit, but second half we got more comfortable and the shots started falling,” he said.

 Durant, Irving and Harden scored 28 of the Nets’ 31 points in the period, with Joe Harris — who made Brooklyn’s only 3-pointer of the first half — hitting another for the other points.

-Harris had 10 points for the Nets, who announced a sellout crowd of 14,391 and host Game 2 on Tuesday night.
+Harris had 10 points for the Nets, who host Game 2 on Tuesday night.

+“I felt like we put on a good show,” Irving said.
+“We’ve just got to do it three more times.”

 Jayson Tatum scored 22 points, but shot just 6 for 20 and couldn’t come to his 50-point effort in the play-in tournament, when Boston beat Washington to earn the No. 7 seed.